-Before arriving as a freshman each student is randomly assigned to one of the twelve colleges, giving Yalies a built-in community from the moment they arrive.
-Most Yale students quickly become convinced that their residential college is the best residential college.
-Each college is home to a microcosm of our undergraduate student body as a whole, allowing students to have the cohesiveness and intimacy of a small school while still enjoying the vibrancy and resources of a world-class university.
+The Residential College housing system is at the heart of the Yale experience.
+Before arriving on campus, each first-year student is randomly assigned to one of fourteen residential colleges, giving Yalies a built-in community from the moment they arrive.
+Most Yale students quickly become convinced that their residential college is the best.
+Each close-knit community, housed in stunning buildings centered on a green courtyard, serves as a microcosm of Yale’s diverse student population, while preserving the intimacy of a smaller college experience.